UriRedDog/ButtonPad.X/README.md

 We will use two timers, one to select a column and one to cycle though each LED in that column.

 the controller must also have a 2N7002 FET attached to each LED-GRD.
-A simple pin cannot sink the amount of current of 12 LED.
+A simple pin cannot sink the total amount of current of 12 LED.